 DBAs can’t be registered using words related to banks, trusts, and savings unless the business is licensed to provide those services.

-Additionally, a DBA filing can’t use a business entity suffix that is different from the type of entity.
+Additionally, a DBA filing can’t use a business entity suffix different from the type of business structure.
 For example, a sole proprietorship can’t use LLC or Corp in its name.

 Sources